bytecodealliance/lucet/docs/src/lucetc/hostcalls.md

 means a guarantee, and stack accesses might not be through the stack pointer directly (perhaps the address is loaded into an alternate register, and a fault occurs without referencing the stack pointer at all).
-Second, if a hostcall fault were to be recoverd by Lucet, the runtime may have to unwind a guest that already has exhausted its stack space.
+Second, if a hostcall fault were to be recovered by Lucet, the runtime may have to unwind a guest that already has exhausted its stack space.
 This would require temporarily making the stack guard writable to support instigating a guest unwind, and probably motivate a second "real" guard page for safety against unforseen circumstances